 10.2.
-SOURCES AND AMOUNTS, WITH NARRATIVE DESCRIPTION, OF CASH FLOWS
+SOURCES AND AMOUNTS, WITH NARRATIVE DESCRIPTION, OF THE ISSUER'S CASH FLOWS

-The cash flow amounts recorded over the last three financial years are summarised in the net cash flow statement contained in the CRH financial statements in Chapter 20 of the universal registration document, page 100.
+The cash flow amounts recorded over the last three financial years are summarised in the net cash flow statement contained in CRH's financial statements in Chapter 20 of the universal registration document, page 100.

-The cash flow amounts recorded over the period under review are summarised in the net cash flow statement contained in the CRH financial statements in Chapter 20 of this document, page 75.
+The cash flow amounts recorded over the period under review are summarised in the net cash flow statement contained in the CRH financial statements in Chapter 20 of this document, page 78.

 10.3.
-BORROWING REQUIREMENT AND FINANCING STRUCTURE
+BORROWING REQUIREMENT AND FUNDING STRUCTURE